Anton87/NERDemo/README.md

 4. the part-of-speech tag assigned to the token
 5. the named-entity category label in IOB format assigned to a token

-At the end, the ConllWriter writes information about the tokens appearing in the sentence to tha file.
+At the end, the ConllWriter writes information about the tokens appearing in the sentence to a file.

 ```java